CBEP-SoCB/BPC_Pesticides_sum/Derived_Data/DATA_NOTES.md

 GIS location estimates for sample collection were derived from lat-long data in the excel and text files.
-We assumed geographic locations of samples were collected in the fields using GPS (as was true for sampling that CBEP staff supported in 2015), and thus are all expressed is in WGS 1984 coordinates.
+We assumed geographic locations of samples were collected in the fields using GPS (as was true for sampling that CBEP staff supported in 2015), and thus are all expressed in WGS 1984 coordinates.

 1. Data including spatial coordinates were exported to /*.txt files.
 2. Sediment Location Files data was converted to Shapefiles using python